jborden/ComputationalQM-Scripts/README.md

 ## Creation of surfaces

 These scripts extract data from Gaussian and ChemSol output files (.log and .cs).
-The data is meant to be plotted using GNUPlot's **splot** function.
-The file **PES.plt** contains an example GNUPlot script for generating 3D potential energy surfaces.
+The data is meant to be plotted using Gnuplot's **splot** function.
+The file **PES.plt** contains an example Gnuplot script for generating 3D potential energy surfaces.

 #### get-surface.pl
 Utility used to extract data from a surface calculation dir.
 It outputs surface.txt files